Frequently Asked Questions: 2026-27 Scholarship Aid and Educational Financing

 6. What is the application fee?

 a.)
 The CSS Profile Application has a fee, which Columbia Journalism School will pay.
+CJS will provide you with a waiver code.

 a.)
 Yes, you must submit both applications.